Edit

 Orleans grain directory

-Grains have stable logical identities and may get activated (instantiated) and deactivated many times over the life of the application, but at most one activation of grain exist at any point in time.
-Each time a grain gets activated, it may be placed on a different silo in the cluster.
-When a grain gets activated in the cluster, it gets registered in the global registry, grain directory.
-This ensures that subsequent invocations of that grain will be delivered to that activation of the grain and that no other activations (instances) of that grain will be created.
-The grain directory is responsible for keeping a mapping between a grain identity and where (which silo) its current activation is at.
+Grains have stable logical identities.
+They can activate (instantiate) and deactivate many times over the application's life, but at most one activation of a grain exists at any point in time.
+Each time a grain activates, it might be placed on a different silo in the cluster.
+When a grain activates in the cluster, it registers itself in the grain directory.
+This ensures subsequent invocations of that grain are delivered to that activation and prevents the creation of other activations (instances) of that grain.
+The grain directory is responsible for maintaining a mapping between a grain identity and the location (which silo) of its current activation.

 By default, Orleans uses a built-in distributed in-memory directory.
-This directory is eventually consistent and partitioned across all silos in the cluster in a form of a distributed hash table.
+This directory is eventually consistent and partitioned across all silos in the cluster in the form of a distributed hash table.

-Starting with 3.2.0, Orleans also supports pluggable implementations of grain directory.
+Starting with version 3.2.0, Orleans also supports pluggable grain directory implementations.

 Two such plugins are included in the 3.2.0 release: